 These works started in July 2017 and will run 7 days a week until December 2018.
 Key dates for the project are as follows:

 - August to end October 2017 – soil nailing, Narroways cutting

-- End August to May 2018 – Piling and soil nailing, Ashley Hill South
+- October to May 2018 – piling and soil nailing, Ashley Hill South

-To find out more, join one of our drop in sessions and view the below downloads
+To find out more, view the documents below.

 Muller Road Road Rail Access Point: We are continuing with improvements to our access point next to Trust Ford Accident Repair Centre.
-Parking restrictions on Petherbridge Way remain in place until September.
+Parking restrictions on Petherbridge Way remain in place until the end of 2017.